LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/product_renaming_overview.md

 | SmartConnect| Connect to Messaging|

 ## Discover & Understand with the Intent Manager
-The Discover and Understand section of our product highlights how LivePerson’s Conversational Cloud enables brands to understand the most popular consumer intentions, analyze how well the intents are being fulfilled, and identify intents that can be easily automated.
+The Discover and Understand section of our product highlights how LivePerson’s platform enables brands to understand the most popular consumer intentions, analyze how well the intents are being fulfilled, and identify intents that can be easily automated.

 ### New name
 **Intent Manager**
 - Intent Analyzer
 - Intent Builder

-The overarching Intent Manager product is the place that receives intents and provides a unified view of them all for easy analysis - fulfilling the Discover aspect of the Conversational Cloud.
+The overarching Intent Manager product is the place that receives intents and provides a unified view of them all for easy analysis - fulfilling the Discover aspect of the platform.
 Using it’s Intent Builder and Intent Manager capabilities, brands can better understand consumer intentions, by automatically building and classifying intents.
 In the UI, the Intent Analyzer is the place to go:

 ![](img/product-renaming2.png)